Porges/ways-to-play/src/games/five-card/five-card.md

 [^fn3]

 [^fn3]: @CardGamesAmongAborigines also says that the Chinese name of the game is said to be <span lang="zh-Latn">luk luk fāt</span>.
 I have not been able to find a Chinese game under this name yet, but it could be something along the lines of <span lang="zh">祿祿發</span>/<span lang="zh">路路發</span>, with Cantonese pronunciation <span lang="yue-Latn-jyutping">luk⁶ luk⁶ fat¹</span>/<span lang="yue-Latn-jyutping">lou⁶ lou⁶ fat¹</span>, which is very similar to ‘668’ in pronunciation.
-This number is still used in the name of card game brands.{/* Could this be the source of the "sticks" game given in some places? */}
+This number is still used in the name of card game brands.

+> [!todo] (Re above footnote, Could this be the source of the "sticks" game given in some places?)

 @CardGamesAmongAborigines [p.
 250]  Also called "putkad" or "tent" (10).